 It was a lovely drive.
 The parking area was full.
-Even during this time of dreadful COVID, people ventured out – eager and desirous to seek beauty in nature.
+Even during this time of dreadful Covid, people ventured out – eager and desirous to seek beauty in nature.
 It took a bit of time to find area to park our vehicle and trailer, but we found shade on this hot summer day!

 I was saddened but not surprised.
-It wasn’t the first time I had practiced poor judgment – was unwise in my decisions!
+It wasn’t the first time I had practiced poor judgment and had been unwise in my decisions!
 And of course, it brought about regrets.
-Once again on this “… Getaway – Seeking Sounds of Silence, the Secret Place, and Wisdom,” I had learned a lesson about wisdom in a most unexpected manner.
+Once again on this “Getaway – Seeking Sounds of Silence, the Secret Place, and Wisdom,” I had learned a lesson about wisdom in a most unexpected manner.

 Proverbs speaks much about wisdom:

-There is a way that seems right . . . (but it isn’t!)
+There is a way that seems right . . .
+(But it isn’t!)

-He who walks with the wise grows wise. (obviously the young women weren’t wise regarding waterfalls)
+He who walks with the wise grows wise.
+(Obviously the young women weren’t wise regarding waterfalls)

-. . . and perhaps most important or applicable to my situation – in Corinthians:
+. . . and perhaps most important or applicable to my situation, in Corinthians:

 my faith must not rest upon the wisdom of others, but upon God’s power. . .